-Please take precaution during disassembly that there is no risk of explosion due to the nature of the
+Please take precaution during disassembly that there is no risk of explosion due to the nature of the materials/ tools/ equipment/ method used.
 Wherever chemical and hazardous materials are involved, proper safety rules have to be followed to prevent any dangers to human lives or livestock.
 Contact Flowserve for guidance, or local regulatory agency for specific safety information.

-6.7.1 Pump disassembly instructions
+6.8.1 Pump disassembly instructions

-See section 8.0 for sectional drawings.
+See section 8 for sectional drawings.

-- a) Disconnect all cables/wires and cooling water pipe connections to the driver (if provided). - b) Carefully remove the flush or lubricant connections and remove any associated piping that would interfere with the dismantling. - Make sure that all the valves are shut completely to avoid any leaks or spills. - d) Disconnect the coupling halves [471] (the driver & pump). - e) Disconnect the suction (if used) and discharge pipe connections to the discharge head. - f) Rig the motor to a suitable hoist and keep the lifting mechanism in ready state. - g) Remove the motor to discharge head [304] bolting and remove the motor from the discharge head and place it on a safe and appropriate location. - h) If the pump is of shorter length (with or without can) rig the discharge head along with the entire pump assembly (see section 2.3 for lifting) using a suitable hoist (check the building height clearance before the lifting is attempted) - i) Use eye bolts and hooks as necessary and get the lifting mechanism in ready state. - j) Lifting of short set pumps - Remove the fasteners at the discharge head/foundation/soleplate - Lift the entire pump assembly by clamping at the discharge head [304] (See section 2.3) - k) Lifting of deep set pumps - Remove the fasteners at the foundation plate or soleplate - Remove stuffing box/Mechanical seal [349] completely.
-Protect the shaft against damage while lifting the discharge head [304] - Lift the pump just enough to access the first column pipe flange connection - Support the entire pump just below the first column pipe joint [101]
+- a) Disconnect all cables/wires and cooling water pipe connections to the driver (if provided). - b) Carefully remove the flush or lubricant connections and remove any associated piping that would interfere with the dismantling. - c) Make sure that all the valves are shut completely to avoid any leaks or spills. - d) Disconnect the coupling halves [471] (the driver & pump). - e) Disconnect the suction (if used) and discharge pipe connections to the discharge head. - f) Rig the motor to a suitable hoist and keep the lifting mechanism in ready state. - g) Remove the motor to discharge head [304] bolting and remove the motor from the discharge head and place it on a safe and appropriate location.

+- h) If the pump is of shorter length (with or without can) rig the discharge head along with the entire pump assembly (see section 2.3 for lifting) using a suitable hoist (check the building height clearance before the lifting is attempted) - i) Use eye bolts and hooks as necessary and get the lifting mechanism in ready state. - j) Lifting of short set pumps - Remove the fasteners at the discharge head/foundation/soleplate - Lift the entire pump assembly by clamping at the discharge head [304] (See section 2.3) - k) Lifting of deep set pumps - Remove the fasteners at the foundation plate or soleplate - Remove stuffing box/Mechanical seal [349] completely.
+Protect the shaft against damage while lifting the discharge head [304] - Lift the pump just enough to access the first column pipe flange connection - Support the entire pump just below the first column pipe joint [101] - Disconnect the discharge head [304] and lift - Now lift the pump again by using column pipe flange and disconnect the first section of column piping - Remove the bearing retainers [307] and shaft couplings [70] and repeat the process until all column piping is disassembled - Last step is to lift and remove the bowl assembly